Let’s be honest: real estate is often hyped up as a sort of holy grail for making money.

 What are the current market opportunities for real estate agents?

-Despite the challenges of 2020, there are opportunities out there for those looking to start a real estate agency.
+There are lots of opportunities out there for those looking to start a real estate agency.
 Below are two key points in the favor of new agents despite the tough times we’re facing.

 The rise of remote work means more people can move more freely

-This means that workers in a high cost of living area have an incentive to live elsewhere for the sake of reducing their mortgages.
+Remote and hybrid work has given workers in a high cost of living area an incentive to live elsewhere for the sake of reducing their mortgages.
 Such areas will be selling en masse, and likewise areas with a lower cost of living could see a subsequent boom of buyers.

 People moving period is good news for real estate agents.
 As more people shift around the country, they’ll need agents to hold their hands through the process of finding a new home.